 Find out more about these downloadable files and how to use them

-Directions - Norr Hill via Wilsden
+Walk Directions - Norr Hill Trig Point from Bingley via Wilsden

-1. Bingley Arts Centre to Beck Foot.
+1. Bingley Arts Centre to Beck Foot

 Starting in the town centre outside Bingley Arts Centre, to its right is the historical Bingley Market Hall and Butter Cross.
 Pass this beautiful feature towards a car park and in the bend of Queen Street is the entrance to the Riverside Walk.
 Go down the steps and at the bottom on the floor you should see a stone plaque with text: “The Throstles Nest of Old England Bingley".